EWMoE: An effective model for global weather forecasting with mixture-of-experts: Related work

 \subsection{Deep learning based weather forecasting}

 In order to address the challenges of NWP models, researchers have shown increasing interest in the application of deep learning models to weather forecasting \cite{ren2021deep,weyn2021sub}.
 These models train deep neural networks to predict future weather states using vast amounts of historical meteorological data \cite{rasp2020weatherbench,rasp2023weatherbench,man2023w}, such as the ERA5 reanalysis dataset.
 Compared with the traditional NWP models, deep learning based models have the potential to generate more accurate weather forecasts with less computational cost \cite{keisler2022forecasting,bi2023accurate,lam2023learning,gan2023w}.
 Once trained, these models can produce timely forecast in a few seconds, which is considerably faster than NWP models that take hours or even days \cite{schultz2021can}.

-Weyn et al. \cite{weyn2019can} proposed an elementary weather prediction model using deep Convolutional Neural Networks (CNNs) trained on past weather data, although their method only achieves a modest resolution of 2.5$^{\circ}$ and contains no more than three variables per grid.
+\citet{weyn2019can} proposed an elementary weather prediction model using deep Convolutional Neural Networks (CNNs) trained on past weather data, although their method only achieves a modest resolution of 2.5$^{\circ}$ and contains no more than three variables per grid.
 However, rapid progress has been made in recent years.
 FourCastNet \cite{kurth2023fourcastnet}, a data-driven weather forecasting model, utilized the Vision Transformer (ViT) architecture and Adaptive Fourier Neural Operators (AFNO) \cite{guibas2021adaptive}, first pushing model resolution to 0.25$^{\circ}$ as NWP methods can.
 FourCastNet's predictions are comparable to the IFS model at lead times of up to three days, pointing to the enormous potential of data-driven modeling in complementing and eventually replacing NWP.
 ClimaX \cite{nguyen2023climax} is the first model that can effectively scale using heterogeneous climate datasets during pretraining and generalize to diverse downstream tasks during fine-tuning, paving the way for a new generation of deep learning models for Earth systems science.
-Pangu-Weather \cite{bi2022pangu}, a 3D Earth-specific Transformer model, is the first to outperform operational Integrated Forecasting System (IFS) \cite{bougeault2010thorpex}, producing even more favorable evaluation results on many of nine variables and pressure levels presented.
+Pangu-Weather \cite{bi2022pangu}, a 3D Earth-specific Transformer model, is the first to outperform operational Integrated Forecasting System (IFS) \cite{bougeault2010thorpex}, producing even more favorable evaluation results.
+In GraphCast \cite{lam2022graphcast}, Graph Neural Network (GNN) layers are employed for modeling weather dynamics and autoregressive finetuning is used for increasing the long-lead prediction.